k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 Web Studio also enables to manage — create, edit and debug — the APIs used by the web application, and to first view the data expected to be shown in the app, through the **Studio Query Builder** tool.
 This whole sequence makes the editing process more efficient and reduces development timelines.

-You can see a preview of your HTML files, without going to the app itself, using a built-in Preview view.
+Previewing your HTML files can be done using a built-in Preview view rather than going to the app itself.

 To do so, open the HTML file and click on the preview icon ![](images/web/30_open-preview.svg), which is located at the top-right corner of the HTML Editor.